 3. Don’t get crazy.

-It’s pretty easy to get swept up into a grand idea and find yourself constructing something along theses lines.
+It’s pretty easy to get swept up in a grand idea and find yourself constructing something along these lines.

 4. Test run before you race.